Storelli Presents: The Girl with the Dangerously Accurate Left Foot

 Now that so many more games are being played on turf it’s more important than ever to protect yourself because of turf burns and other injuries.
 Hips, knees, shins – they can get really scrapped up through constant fouls so protection is really important to me.

 Comfort and looks are also important though – the material needs to be thin, and move with your body without having to adjust it all the time.
 The looks play a role in confidence which affects your game – look good, feel good, play good as the saying goes.

-Thankfully things are getting better now because female athletes are legit.
+Thankfully things are getting better now because women’s soccer is legit.
 There was a time when we had to wear men’s kit but now we have gear designed for our bodies, and that’s a big change.

 Remember there are a lot of strong women out there and the protection that Storelli gear can give me will keep me comfortable and not worry about getting hit, or sliding.
 I like to know I can do what I want on the pitch and pay for it later.